 Trust is a vital aspect of a healthy relationship.
 In order to trust, you must feel your partner is reliable, cares about you, and can be counted on.

 How do you know you or your partner is over possessive?

 1) Top 6 Signs and Symptoms of Over Possessiveness

 - An overwhelming attraction to one person: Do you make your partner the center of your world, while having no space at all for other friends, family, or even a life of your own?
 Or just want to be with that one person to an extent that you start controlling their lives with your to be with them?

 - Jealousy and envy over other interpersonal attractions: Do you closely monitor their (your partner’s) interactions with people, be it friends or colleagues–and try to find excuses to fight?

 - Low self-esteem: Does your partner call you wherever you are not together or feel low and worthless without them?
 Have you ever had a sense of inferiority and fear of losing a tour partner?
-From the seeds sown of low self-confidence and self-love is the plant of over possessiveness sprouted.
+From the seeds sown of low self-confidence and self-love the plant of over-possessiveness sprouted.

 - Stalking: Have you caught yourself stalking your partner’s friend group on any social media platform?

 It is when you have a feeling of your partner as your possession and sometimes try to emotionally blackmail your partner into cutting contact with friends you are intimidated by.